MrYsLab/python_banyan/docs/example10.md

 {'from_banyan': 'hello_mqtt_world'}
 ```

-The gateway received a Banyan message, translated it to an MQTT message, published
+The Gateway received a Banyan message, translated it to an MQTT message, published
-this message on the MQTT network and the translated message
+this message on the MQTT network, and the translated message
 was received by the MQTT subscriber.

 ## Example 3: Publishing an MQTT Message To the Banyan Network

 In this example, an MQTT message will be published by pub.py.
-The MQTT Gateway will receive this message and it will then translate
+The MQTT Gateway will receive this message, and it will then translate
 this message to a Banyan message and publish
 the message to the Banyan network.